visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 Welcome to the online syllabus for Visual Communciation Design, a course for Design for Interaction (DfI) Master program students, and anyone else interested.
 The learning objectives of this course are to *analyse*, *evaluate* and *create* visual communication:

-1. Learn to analyse existing visual communication designs (visual literacy).
+1. Learn to analyse existing visual communication designs.
 2. Apply emperical methods to quantify visual information communication.
-3. Design a code-based interactive visual.
+3. Visually communicate via code (with P5.js).